|The village of Elsau, Switzerland

 arrival, Fishbourne's Wharf was the scene of Philadelphia's worst fire in history, and as a result of this fire and one in

-his home town in England, in 1736 Benjarmin Franklin formed the first vol. fire department.
+his home town in England, in 1736 Benjarmin Franklin formed the first Vol. Fire Department in the world, which today

 |Brig Mary Passenger List